rh-ecosystem-edge/kernel-module-management/docs/mkdocs/documentation/day1_limited_option.md

 The Day 1 functionality uses the same DTK based image that Day 2 KMM builds can leverage.
 OOT kernel module should be located under `/opt/lib/modules/${kernelVersion}`.
+The tag of the kernel module image should be equal to kernel version on the node: for example, if the kernel version on the node is `5.14.0-284.59.1.el9_2.x86_64`, then the image and tag should be:
+`repo/image:5.14.0-284.59.1.el9_2.x86_64`

 ## In-tree module replacement

-The Day 1 functionality always tries to replace the in-tree kernel module with the OOT one.
+The Day 1 functionality will try to replace in-tree kernel module only if requested (see parameter to the MC creation).
-If the in-tree kernel module is not loaded, the flow is not affected;, the service will proceed and load the OOT kernel module.
+If the in-tree kernel module is not loaded, but was requested to be unloaded,  the flow is not affected;
+the service will proceed and load the OOT kernel module.

 ## MCO yaml creation

-KMM provides an API to create an MCO YAML manifest for the Day 1 functionality:
+KMM provides 2 ways to create an MCO YAML manifest for the Day 1 functionality:
+1. API to be called by from GO code
+2. Linux executable that can be called manually with appropriate parameters

+### API

 ```go
 ProduceMachineConfig(machineConfigName, machineConfigPoolRef, kernelModuleImage, kernelModuleName string) (string, error)